marknorrapscm/serverless-media-portal/README.md

 ## ⭐ 3.
 Build and deploy the frontend

-To run the frontend, navigate into the `/frontend` directory and run:
+If you haven't already, navigate to the `/frontend` directory and run:

+> `npm install`

+Once that completes, run the frontend using:

 > `npm run start`